Mexico City, 2016

 Having met dozens of expats throughout Latin America, I can give you two examples of people I know who seem to be legitimately happy in their new home.
 This is excluding the fools and non-ambitious.
 These are people that are motivated, productive and well-adjusted.

 The first is an American expat that lives in Guanajuato, Mexico.
 He is in his forties, married with children.
 Initially, he came down to Mexico as a college student for an exchange program.
-While there, he developed a ravenous interest for the culture and decided to stay, in the process, earning himself a couple different degrees and landing a cush job in a private university in the nearby city of Leon, where he still teaches.
+While there, he developed a ravenous interest in the culture and decided to stay, in the process, earning himself a couple of different degrees and landing a cush job in a private university in the nearby city of Leon, where he still teaches.
 He’s been in the country for about 25 years.

 The second is a young American journalist in Mexico City.
 Having always been interested in Mexico, he came down after university to cut his teeth in the industry.
-He’s since written articles for Forbes, The Guardian and The Atlantic.
+He’s since written articles for Forbes, The Guardian, and The Atlantic.
 He’s got a long-term girlfriend, a dog and a nice flat in a good neighbourhood.
 Going on about ten years in the city.
 When you talk to him, you get the impression that there is nowhere else he’d rather be.